 If you or someone you love is experiencing any type of abuse, it can take time to realize abuse is happening, plan to leave the situation and then actually execute the escape plan.
 Abusers are known to make it very difficult for their victims to leave by becoming more abusive.
 They may threaten violence, slander their victim, seek to cut off their support system (which can include finances) or resort to several other escalated abuse tactics.

 Some people are just not ready to experience more pain as they attempt to leave an abusive circumstance.
 If this is you, be patient with yourself and take action when you are ready.
-If you are helping another person, be patient and avoid pressuring them to make decisions they may not yet be ready for.
+If you are helping another person, be patient with them and avoid pressuring them to make decisions they may not yet be ready for.

 The bottom line